mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 - Kamiran et al. (2010) propose to re-label the instances in the leaf nodes of a decision tree, with the objective to minimize accuracy loss and reduce discrimination.
 The predictions on unseen data are made not based on majority rule with the re-labeled leaf nodes.

+## Other Thoughts

+1. I think the issue of algorithmic bias is closely related to the interpretability of algorithmic predictions.
+By making a prediction model more interpretable, there may be a better chance of detecting bias in the first place.
+Meanwhile, model interpretability affects users' trust toward its predictions (Ribeiro et al. 2016).
+Regulations have also been put forth that create "right to explanation" and restrict predictive models for individual decision-making purposes (Goodman and Flaxman 2016).

+2. The design of discrimination-aware predictive algorithms is only part of the design of a discrimination-aware decision-making tool, the latter of which needs to take into account various other technical and behavioral factors.
+Such a gap is discussed in Veale et al. (2018)

 ## References